isomerpages/mlaw-tir/_trends/1-impact-on-legal-services.md

 The rise of technology giants and impact of a global pandemic have reshaped consumer behaviour.
 Clients expect on-demand legal services that can be accessed anytime, anywhere. <br>

 **ADAPTING INTELLIGENTLY** <br>
 While global law firms can meet round-theclock demands through their international network of offices, smaller regional firms with manpower constraints must seek innovative methods.
-They stand to benefit most from tech-driven solutions. <br>
+They stand to benefit most from tech-driven solutions. <br> <br>

 > “Legal departments are already choosing tech solutions over external providers.
 The in-house counsel’s job is changing.
-They now also do what was previously done by external counsel.” - *Tan Zhifeng, Senior Associate, Allen & Gledhill LLP
+They now also do what was previously done by external counsel.” - *Tan Zhifeng, Senior Associate, Allen & Gledhill LLP*

 # Increase in Legal In-Sourcing <br>
 **RISE OF IN-HOUSE**<br>